-Thesis Title: Moving with the times: diet and mobility of people and animals in prehistoric Lincolnshire
+Thesis Title: Moving with the times: diet and mobility of people and their animals in Neolithic and Bronze Age Lincolnshire and the Fens

-Lincolnshire comprises an environmental mosaic of limestone uplands, chalk wolds, river valleys, marshes and fenland.
+Lincolnshire and the Fens comprise an environmental mosaic of limestone uplands, chalk wolds, river valleys, marshes and fenland.
 This facilitates different kinds of settlement and resource management but how this complexity was negotiated in prehistory is little understood.
-Yet the region contains a large number and diversity of prehistoric sites — from Neolithic causewayed enclosures and Bronze Age burial mounds to Iron Age settlements — many of which have yielded faunal remains that allow investigations of human-animal-landscape interactions.
-My research project will re-analyse, synthesise and interrogate the zooarchaeological data to transform understanding of how Lincolnshire operated in prehistory.
+Yet the region contains a large number and diversity of prehistoric sites — from Neolithic causewayed enclosures to Bronze Age burial mounds and settlements — many of which have yielded faunal remains that allow investigations of human-animal-landscape interactions.
+My research project will re-analyse, synthesise and interrogate the zooarchaeological data to transform understanding of how this area operated in prehistory.

 Archaeological and environmental scientists have long been calling for the establishment of a searchable isotope data repository, as it is a requirement of many funders that datasets are Open Access.
 As a by-product of my research, I will meet the community’s needs whilst also supporting Critical Priority 5 of Historic England’s prehistory research strategy, ‘improving access to unpublished data’, as well as Theme PR5, ‘realising the full potential of scientific techniques’ (English Heritage 2010).